CumulusNetworks/docs/content/cumulus-linux-56/Layer-3/Protocol-Independent-Multicast-PIM.md

 ### Clear PIM State and Statistics

-If you are troubleshooting or making changes your multicast environment, you can:
+If you are troubleshooting or making changes to your multicast environment, you can:
 - Clear PIM neighbors for all PIM interfaces in a VRF.
 - Clear traffic statistics for all PIM interfaces in a VRF.
 - Rescan the PIM OIL to update the output interface list in a VRF.